 We spend the afternoon shoveling, and the boys miss the half day of skiing.

 From where I sit in the cabin, I can see the storm clouds moving in.
 In the blue evening darkness, they loom like the shoulders of elephants stamping across the flat valley.
 The boys are asleep, finally, after my having to threaten Collin and Jack with no money for skiing tomorrow if they didn't get their butts upstairs.
-The constant battle with my boys tires me out, and sometimes I think that my ex-wife puts them up to it, conspires with them against me.
+The constant battle with my boys tires me out, and sometimes I think my ex-wife puts them up to it, conspires with them against me.
 There are two twin beds and a couch in the room where the boys sleep.
 Earlier Nathan offered to take the couch, before my boys could even form an argument.
-I told them, as forcefully as possible without seeming angry, that they would share the beds for the next few days, but Nathan countered that he didn't mind.
+I told them, as forcefully as possible without seeming angry, they would share the beds for the next few days, but Nathan countered he didn't mind.
 In front of my boys, I had to thank him.

 Dana and I have split for our usual half an hour alone in the evenings.
-We find that after a long day with the kids, we both need some time alone to decompress.
+We find after a long day with the kids, we both need some time alone to decompress.
 Out the window the black Continental sits, like a huge hole in the driveway against the reflecting snow.
 It's the same car I had before the divorce.
 The boys and Janice and I took our last family trip in it to, of all places, the Calico Ghost Town out by Bakersfield.
 It was a weekend trip—at the time I had too many cases at work and had to get back.
 I'm not sure why we chose a ghost town; we did it on a whim, but there ended up being something strangely pleasant about the experience, although the site itself wasn't much to see: just a row of wooden buildings painted up to look like the old west with a barber shop, complete with licorice pole, and a blacksmith's.

 But it was the desert and the eerie possibility of ghosts that kept Jack and Collin quiet and calm, and Janice and I, who were always searching for things to say at this point in our marriage anyway, were allowed the relief of silence together.

 The irony of this car is not lost on me.
 I've thought about selling it, but it runs fine, and there's a lot of room for a family.
 The car, which is black, used to be painted an iridescent pearl.
-It's the car that I drove away from the my ex-wife's house for the last time, throwing all my clothes in the back, all of this while the boys watched from the window—silent because their mother asked them to be.
-I'm not sure when this happened—I'm not sure, to be quite honest, even who did it, although I like to believe it was Janice—but sometime in the night, someone spray painted SIN in flourescent orange lettering all over the hood and side-panels, the trunk and even the roof of the car.
+It's the car I drove away from the my ex-wife's house for the last time, throwing all my clothes in the back, all of this while the boys watched from the window—silent because their mother asked them to be.
+I'm not sure when this happened—I'm not sure, to be quite honest, even who did it, although I like to believe it was Janice—but sometime in the night, someone spray painted SIN in florescent orange lettering all over the hood and side-panels, the trunk and even the roof of the car.
 On the driver's side door was also painted in smaller letters, like a neon whisper: LOVE THY NEIGHBOR!
-I couldn't drive it to work like that, so that day I took it to an Earl Schieb car painting center and had it painted.
-Black seemed assured to cover up the bright orange, and to this day that's the color of the car.
+I couldn't drive it to work like that, so I took it to an Earl Schieb car painting center and had it painted.
+Black seemed assured to cover up the bright orange, and to this day it's the color of the car.

-It begins to snow small raindrop-like flakes that spit through the porchlight.
+It begins to snow small raindrop-like flakes spitting through the porchlight.
 In five minutes the flakes get bigger and fall like tiny parachutes from the sky, rocking down to earth with the softness of a bedtime lullaby.
-Dana comes to join me, and I make room for her between my legs so that she leans her head against my stomach and I can run my fingers through her hair.
+Dana comes to join me, and I make room for her between my legs so she leans her head against my stomach and I can run my fingers through her hair.

 "I worry about the three of them alone up there," she says.
 She touches her hand to my knee, and her touch, as always, reminds me why I married her.
 "I think they might never get along."